Lea17-hub/multi-asset-risk-engine/README.md

 high volatility tend to be followed by high volatility, while calm periods tend to remain calm.

+## First Findings

+### 1. Adjusted Close vs. Close

+`Close` is the actual market closing price on a given day.

+`Adjusted Close` is a historical price series adjusted for distributions and corporate actions such as stock splits.
+It is more suitable for our purpose because we want to measure investment returns rather than raw price changes.

+Therefore, returns are calculated using Adjusted Close prices.

+### 2. The Eight Assets

+- SPY — US large-cap equities
+- QQQ — US growth / technology equities
+- IWM — US small-cap equities
+- VGK — European equities
+- HYG — high-yield corporate bonds
+- TLT — long-term US Treasury bonds
+- GLD — gold
+- UUP — US dollar exposure

+### 3. Diversification

+Having many assets does not automatically mean having many independent risks.

+For example, SPY, QQQ, IWM and VGK show high correlations because they all contain substantial equity-market risk.

+HYG is a bond ETF, but it is also strongly correlated with equities because high-yield corporate bonds contain significant credit risk.

+**Number of assets ≠ number of independent risks.**

+### 4. Correlation Is Not Stable

+The full-sample correlation between SPY and TLT is about -0.17.

+However, the 60-day rolling correlation changes substantially over time, from strongly negative to clearly positive values.

+This means that the diversification benefit of long-term Treasury bonds is not constant.

+A simple intuition:

+- During some economic downturns, stocks may fall while interest rates fall.
+  Falling interest rates can increase long-term Treasury bond prices.
+  In this situation, SPY may fall while TLT rises.

+- During an inflation and rising-rate environment, higher interest rates can hurt both long-term bonds and stocks.
+  In this situation, SPY and TLT may fall together.

+Therefore:

+**Diversification itself can be regime-dependent.**

+This motivates the central question of the project:

+> How stable is portfolio risk when market regimes change?

 ## Core Principle

 Every model in this project will be documented in terms of: